wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_GCP.md

    💡 TIP: For persistent instances, the `ZONE` parameter is optional.
 If it's not provided, then
     this will try all the zones until one is found.

-   💡 TIP: The `GCP_USER` is used in the startup script, if it's incorrect, then training will not resume.

    If starting from scratch, use a standard ubuntu image: